jeferal/point_net_suite/README.md

 </p>

 **Conclusions:**
 - The model is able to learn the classes that have the higher number of points.
-PointNet struggles to classify points of classes with a low number of points such as class 4, 5, 9, etc. This figure and the figure that shows the data distribution of the train data shows a correlation.
+PointNet++ struggles to classify points of classes with a low number of points such as class 4, 5, 9, etc. This figure and the figure that shows the data distribution of the train data shows a correlation.

-**Experiment PointNet with Weighted Loss:**
+**Experiment PointNet++ with Weighted Loss:**
 **Hypothesis:**
-- The idea behing the weighted loss is to penalize more the minority classes so that the model learns to classify them better.
+- The idea being the weighted loss is to penalize more the minority classes so that the model learns to classify them better.
 **Results:**
 <p align="center">
   <img src="assets/experiments_s3dis/s3dis_experiment_2_wloss.jpeg" width=70%>